aleist/cmdsafe/README.md

 This shows the subcommands used to save, run and manage command configurations.
-Each command configuration is given a name, which itself is not encrypted and should therefore not contain any confidential information.
+Each command configuration is given a name, which itself is not encrypted and should therefore not contain any sensitive information.
 This is used as a handle for the actual executable name (e.g. sshpass) and arguments.
 This also means that multiple different configurations can be saved for a given executable.